Wondering what your child needs to know before starting school? This list includes 71 things your child needs to know before kindergarten!

 - Listens with interest to stories read aloud

 - Shows interest in reading-related activities

 - Uses pictures to communicate ideas

-- Uses scribbles, shapes, and letter-like symbols to write words or ideas
+- Scribbles, draws shapes, or attempts to create letter-like symbols to write words or ideas

 - Recites/sings alphabet

 - Identifies lower-case letters

 - Matches upper-case letters to the lower-case letter counterpart

 - Orders or seriates several objects on the basis of one attribute (i.e. “size”– small, medium, large)

 - Recognizes simple patterns and duplicates them (i.e. circle, square, circle, square)